How to Pick Your Advisory Dream Team

 Written by Freya Hughes

-When changing the direction of your accounting firm, it is important to make sure you have the right resource in place to allow you to effectively scale.
-You can make some mistakes along your advisory journey but this is one area you want to nail from the start.
+When changing the direction of your accounting firm, it is important to make sure you have the right resources in place to allow you to effectively scale.
 Our community of CIMAs and CPAs who have implemented FUTRLI have repeatedly told us that one person “going solo” won’t lead to the best results.
-You need a mini team, even if it is just two people, to get the ball rolling and make some noise internally.
-When the workload is shared it is less of a battle and you’ll set the firm up for greater chances of success.
+You need a small team, even if it is just two people, to get the ball rolling and make some noise internally.
+When the workload is shared it’s less of a battle, and you have a greater chance of success.
 Here are the qualities you want in your team…

 “We’ve set up the majority of our clients to track their KPIs, which FUTRLI software allows us to do.
 Our clients feel more in control of their cash, and understand far more about their accounts than ever before.”

 Delving into an upheaval of practice means you need people with ambition to make sure it all happens to a high standard.
 If your staff are content to plod away doing the same thing day in, day out then they’re probably not the people to help you on this mission.
 Ask yourself the difficult questions: is this change viable with the existing team?
 Do the staff need training or replacing?
-Only you know your team, so you need to make these difficult decisions pragmatically.
-You might need to hire new employees if you don’t think your existing team are up to the challenge.
-This is too important to get wrong.
+You know your team, so you need to make these difficult decisions pragmatically.

 We spoke to Dan McCarthy (left) at Compass EAST, based in Nashville USA, a little while back, who told us that advisory has allowed juniors to develop their skillsets.
 Read the full case study here.
 This, in turn, has impacted the entire company, as Dan is now able to make his whole team upsell and add value to their work.